w3f/polkadot-wiki-old/docs/polkadot/node/guides/how-to-validate.md

 ## Create accounts

-To be a validator, you also have to create two separate accounts for managing your funds, namely `Stash` and `Controller`.
+To be a validator, you will need three separate accounts for managing your funds, namely `Stash`, `Controller` and `Session`.
 If you want to know more about it, please see [here](../../learn/staking.md#accounts).
-And there is additional `Session` key to represent your validator when running the node.
-Basically, you can use the controller account to be the session key.

 ![create account](../../../img/validator/polkadot-dashboard-create-account.jpg)
 First, go to [PolkadotJS => Account](https://polkadot.js.org/apps/#/accounts) & click *Create account* tab, then input your account name, save the seed, and input your password for this account.
+To make things simple and identify them easiely, make sure to use `stash`, `controller` and `session` in the name your accounts.

 ![backup seed](../../../img/validator/polkadot-dashboard-backup-seed.jpg)

-You can then click *Save* and choose *Create and backup account* to store your seed file to other place.
+You can then click *Save* and choose *Create and backup account* to store your JSON key file on your computer.

-Repeat the above steps to create one more account.

 ## Get testnet DOTs token

-To continue the following steps, you are required to get some testnet DOTs token for `Stash` and `Controller` account in order to submit transactions and stake to be a validator.
+To continue the following steps, you are required to get some testnet DOTs token for the `Stash` and `Controller` accounts in order to submit transactions and use these DOTs as stake.

 Please go to [Polkadot Watercooler - Riot](https://riot.im/app/#/room/#polkadot-watercooler:matrix.org) channel, paste your account address to ask for testnet DOTs.
+You can paste one account and transfer some of the DOTs received to the other account.

 You can also get some small testnet DOTs on [Blockxlabs](https://faucets.blockxlabs.com/polkadot) as well ;)